Jtachan/py-coding-hints/docs/linters-and-formatters.md

 This will run only the "linters" profile.
 I do not advise doing this to run all the linters, as it will create a new temporary environment only for that, and it will always be faster to run the commands in the working virtual environment.

+You can also create a `.bat` file (for Windows) to call it and run sequentially these commands.
+This is what I usually do, and I provide you this file at `helpful_files\check_code.bat`, which you can open with a text editor and modify if needed.
+To run it, you just need to give its path in the command line interface.

 Now you know the basics about `tox`.
 I encourage you to look at their documentation to find even more features: